 Most of these selections you will likely already know of, but you may not be aware that they can be grown without soil.
 If you're ready, let's get started.

 Growing Herbs Hydroponically

 Imagine being able to pick fresh herbs whenever you need them.
-That could change, not just the taste of your food, but also the nutrient content in the dishes you prepare.
+That could change the taste of your food and the nutrient content in the dishes you prepare.
 It's also important to note that although you can plant from seeds in most cases, taking a cutting is the preferred option.
 This method not only gets the plant growing stronger but faster as well.
-Ask friends and family if they have this growing an ask for a cutting.
+Ask friends and family if they have this growing and ask for a cutting.

 Herbs Well Suited to Hydroponics

 Yes, from spring shoots

 Growing Vegetables Hydroponically

 In addition to the above herbs, there are many more types of plants you can grow in a water-based growing medium, including various vegetables.
 Many are the same types you would grow in your outside garden, and others are a variety specifically developed to flourish in a smaller space.
 Remember that as long as you are feeding your plant and giving it light, it will grow.